 Have you ever gone to a car dealership and within the first 60 seconds you are swarmed with attention from salesmen?
 Well, the salesman or woman is responsible for being the mouthpiece of the sales department.
 Without a sales representative, then there wouldn’t be anyone available to represent the company’s products and services as a whole.

-The sales representative is responsible for knowing everything there is to know about the products or service.
+The sales representative is responsible for knowing everything there is to know about the products or services.
 Would you feel comfortable purchasing a home from a real estate agent who did not know important details about the home they are showing you?
 The simple and most logical answer is no. Generally, prospective clients want a sales representative who is very well-read on what they are getting ready to sell.

 The sales representative is also the gatekeeper of raking in the business’s total units sold along with the gross sales dollars.
-The representative is usually guided by a “sales lead” or “sales supervisor” who has even more insight on product knowledge.
+The representative is usually guided by a “sales lead” or “sales supervisor” who has even more insight into product knowledge.
 The sales department as a whole is also responsible for executing the business’s sales pitch or strategy to close the final sales and deals.
 Let’s explore what a sale pitch can do to increase consumership.

 Have you ever had to come up with a creative yet effective way to convince mom or dad to give you an allowance?
 Or maybe you recently had to convince your boss that you are the right fit for a high salaried position.
 With either of these scenarios, a golden sales pitch can land you the desired financing or role that you are requesting.
 The sales pitch is a crucial step in the aspect of sales as a whole.
 Without a proper pitch, a sales representative may find themselves getting stuck which can lead to a severe decrease in revenue for the business.
 It’s important that you have a strong sales pitch to be used by yourself and your employees.